ashutoshmjain/gita/src/mathuraChap01.md

 Saddened to the core, and unaware that the young widow was carrying, `Bramhrishi` tried to end his life.
 He miraculously survived three attempts.
 Probably Gods wanted to extend his life to ensure unborn `Parāśara` had a chance at life.

 **And more importantly, to save humanity from the loss of the knowledge locked in `Bramhrishi's` mind, for there was no written text.**

+`Prarbdha` - the fate had thrown him a new challenge - expand humans window of history !

 ## 1.1
 ---